 We may send you an email or private message telling you and others that your content violates these rules.
 In more severe cases, your fanwork could end up being taken down by a DMCA complaint.
+Drillimation Systems reserves the right to issue DMCA takedown notices on fanworks that are not in line with these rules.
 We all have to make mistakes at some point in our lives, so be sure to review the rules thoroughly in order to prevent this from happening.

 If my fanwork is taken down because it violated the above rules, am I protected from any legal action?

 Depending on the severity of the broken rule and if you file a counter-notification, Drillimation Systems may still decide to sue you to prevent the fanwork from being restored.

 I think my fanwork falls outside these rules.
 What can I do?